geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 So something's probably gone wrong.
 It's kind of like infinite loop.
 Yeah.

 ##### **Geohot** [[00:33:53](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2033)]
 So the comment says, wait here until we have seen all the children.
 But sometimes for some reason, like, so if you have two children, you need to wait for them to both get an index.
-But sometimes one child doesn't get an index for some reason, like a UOP gets stuck somewhere or something gets rewritten and then it never gets an index.
+But sometimes one child doesn't get an index for some reason, like a UOp gets stuck somewhere or something gets rewritten and then it never gets an index.

 ##### **Geohot** [[00:34:12](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2052)]
 And that's when it raises children not making progress.
 So that's a little bit of a Yeah, we can actually probably make that logic a lot better.